TosbackCgusBridge-Bot/CGUs-versions/Rotoworld/Privacy Policy.md

 NFL Headlines

-*   »Gore gets X-rays after win. has bruised ribs
+*   »Gore is fine after X-rays reveal bruised ribs
 *   »Lynch runs for 103 yards in Week 7 loss at SF
 *   »Gore shreds Seahawks for 182 yards in TNF win
 *   »Report: Vick, Mornhinweg will remain in place